mtimkovich/tic_tac_toe/README.md

 Moving
 ------

-Moving is inputted in the form:
+Moves are inputted in the form:

     Move: x y